levivm/levivm.github.i/_posts/2016-01-23-trulii-project.markdown

 {: .text-center}
 ![Screenshot](https://s32.postimg.org/keod9jqmd/Home_Desktop.jpg)

+Trulii is a marketplace where you can find hundreds of classes in your city.

-Trulii as platform is split in two main sections.
+As platform, Trulii is split in two main sections.
 We built backend as an API REST using Django-Rest-Framework in order to be consumed by any mobile or web app.
 The client side is a SPA built using AngularJS.

 Both parts are totally containerized using docker/docker-compose and hosted on AWS EC2 instances.
 Integrating docker was a big challange but now we can deploy a new server in just five minutes.